Department Chair & Associate Professor

-Nathan Timpano is currently associate professor, director of graduate studies, and head of art history within the Department of Art & Art History at the University of Miami.
-His research focuses on the history of modern art & visual culture in Europe, with a specialty in German and Austrian expressionism.
-He teaches courses on 18th-, 19th- & early 20th-century European art, Viennese modernism, Surrealism in Europe & the Americas, and Latin American modernism.
+Dr. Nathan J. Timpano joined the Department of Art & Art History in 2010.
+His research focuses on the history of modern art & visual culture in Europe during the long nineteenth century (ca. 1789-1945), with a specialty in German and Austrian modernism(s).
+Within the department, he teaches courses that range from late-17th to early 20th-century European art, as well as surrealism in Europe & Latin America.

 Constructing the Viennese Modern Body: Art, Hysteria, and the Puppet (New York and London: Routledge, 2017).

 "'His Wretched Hand': Aubrey Beardsley, the Grotesque Body, and Viennese Modern Art," Art History 40, no. 3 (June 2017): 554-81.

 “Body Doubles: The Puppe as Doppelgänger in Fin-de-Siècle Viennese Visual Culture,” in The Doppelgänger, ed.
 Deborah Ascher Barnstone, vol. 3, German Visual Culture (Oxford and New York: Peter Lang, 2016), 119-46.

 “Nazi vs Niebelung: Satirising National Socialism at Harvard’s Germanic Museum," Oxford Art Journal 35, no. 3 (December 2012): 389-411.

 "The dialectics of vision: Oskar Kokoschka and the historiography of expressionistic sight," Journal of Art Historiography 1, no. 5 (December 2011): 1-13.